Immigration Law Directory of Attorneys

-Many lawyers work exclusively in the immigration field.
+Many lawyers who work exclusively in the immigration field focus on either family-based, marriage-based or employment-based immigration cases.
 The immigration system is extraordinarily complex with many difficult issues, so it is important that the attorney have an understanding of it.
 Additionally, laws may change and the lawyer must be able to keep up.

 Members of immigration law organizations, like the American Immigration Lawyers Association, have access to continuing legal education, publications and other resources that help them keep up-to-date on immigration law and practices, as well as improve their skills and competency.